BSGIP team photo_2022

 BSGIP is involved in a number of key national projects worth over $119M and incorporating more than 30 partners.
 To see project-specific partners please refer to the Research pages.

-Hosted within The Australian National University by the School of Engineering (within the College of Engineering, Computing and Cybernetics) and the Research School of Chemistry (within the College of Science), the Program comprises more than 50 staff and students with diverse academic, industry, gender and cultural backgrounds.
+Hosted within The Australian National University by the School of Engineering (within the College of Systems and Society) the Program comprises more than 50 staff and students with diverse academic, industry, gender and cultural backgrounds.